SnowyMouse/chimera/README.md

 #### Motion sensor fix
 Chimera fixes a bug where the motion sensor fade is incorrect at >30 FPS

+#### Auto center fix
+Chimera fixes a bug where the game does auto look centering based on frame rate.
+This would result in vehicles being difficult to handle at high frame rates.

 #### Map downloading
 Chimera will automatically attempt to download maps off of the [HAC2 Map repo](http://maps.halonet.net/maplist.php) upon joining a server that